MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/key-vault.md

 ### Version 4.x.x

 The version 4.x.x client libraries for Python are part of the Azure SDK for Python.
-The source code for the Azure Key Vault client libraries for Python is available on [GitHub](https://github.com/Azure/azure-sdk-for-python/tree/master/sdk/keyvault).
+The source code for the Azure Key Vault client libraries for Python is available on [GitHub](https://github.com/Azure/azure-sdk-for-python/tree/main/sdk/keyvault).

-Use the following version 4.x.x libraries to work with certificates, keys, and secrets:
+Use the following version 4.x.x libraries to work with vault administration, certificates, keys, and secrets:

 | Library | Reference | Package | Source |
 |----------------------------------------|-------------------------------------------------------------|-----------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------|